Panbear1983/Panbear1983/README.md

 Once a designer with pixels in hand,
 I took a sharp turn toward >terminal_ land.
-From data wrangling in Python and SQL,
+From machines learning in Python and SQL,
-To chasing down threats like a cyber sentinel.
+To chasing down threats like a cyber sentinel®.

 Three years deep, fueled by the grind,
-In hands-on labs, I started to find
+With hands-on labs, I started to find🔎...
-That solving tough problems—layer by layer—
+Following the NIST framework, solving cyber crime
-Was more than just learning.
-It felt like a prayer.
+It was more than just learning.
+It is more about the mission over time.

 From vuln scans to threat detection flair,
 Each project builds with purpose and care.
 In a world that’s evolving byte by byte,
-I’ve found my mission—and it feels just right. 🌐
+I’ve found my calling—and it feels just right. 🌐

 ## ⚠️ Vulnerability Management Projects